Top of the page

 The retina is a thin nerve membrane that lines the back of the eye.
-You cannot see without it.
+You can't see without it.
 Detachment means the retina has moved out of its normal place against the back of the eye.

 Detachment can lead to severe vision loss or blindness.
 Prompt treatment can restore good vision.

 Surgery is the only way to reattach the retina.
 There are many ways to do the surgery.
 They include: